medubelko/gaffer/doc/source/GettingStarted/SettingUpGafferCommand/index.md

 MacBook:~ user$ gaffer
 ```

-## Opening Gaffer Graphs in the Terminal ##
+## Opening Gaffer Scripts in the Terminal ##

-You can also use the command to open Gaffer graphs you have created.
+You can also use the command to open Gaffer scripts you have created.

 ### Linux ###